 From Ballybannon Hill to Magilligan Strand, covers the hill climbs at Ballybannon, Craigantlet, Croft, Red Brae and the speed trials and races the sat Magilligan Strand from 1922 up to June 1933.

-My next book on the County Down Trophy races Donaghadee 1934 and Bangor 1935 & 1936 will be available no later from 18th November 2024.
+My new book on the County Down Trophy races Donaghadee 1934 and Bangor 1935 & 1936 is now available for £25 including post.

 My Ards TT badges booklet is now sold out but an updated version will be available in 2025.